Luis-E-Valerio/nfl-big-data-bowl-2024/README.md

 Data from [Big Data Bowl Repo](https://github.com/nfl-football-ops/Big-Data-Bowl) containing:
 * Player, Play, and Game data
 * Player tracking data from 2017 Patriots-Chiefs game

+See their [schema.md](https://github.com/nfl-football-ops/Big-Data-Bowl/blob/master/schema.md) for a summary of the data.